 Explore the progression of women as a vital part of the United States workforce and the resulting social issues which arose from this change.
 The course will focus on three key areas: the history of women in the workforce, both as domestic workers and as modern industrialized worker; the social issues which arose as women became an integral part of the workforce; and the modern issues facing women today as they enter the workforce and pursue their careers.
 Additionally, this course will examine the underlying reasons resulting from gender roles as they relate to work related issues.

 Students are directly involved in various dimensions of business.
 Emphasis is on the practical application of business principles and skills to a specific industry or organization.
 An on-site business professional supervises students.
 Prerequisites: Senior status and permission of the department chairperson.

 Students work on a special topic under the direction of an instructor.
 Permission of the instructor and department chairperson is granted to qualified Business majors on the basis of a written proposal from the student.

-MGT 401 Business Policy 3 CR
+MGT 401 Strategic Management 3 CR

 Explores the formulation and administration of policy, integration of the various specialties of business and development of an overall management viewpoint.
 Prerequisite: Senior standing

 MGT 403 Management and Business Communication Skills 3 CR